BigMax900/starter-hugo-academic/content/project/example/index.md

   filename: featured.jpg
 url_code: ""
 ---
 This is a presentation of the dissertation submitted in partial fulfillment of the requirements for the [MSc ALLT](https://www.ox.ac.uk/admissions/graduate/courses/msc-applied-linguistics-for-language-teaching) program at [The University of Oxford](https://ox.ac.uk).
+The video can be watched [here](https://youtu.be/0RSZk2y7NIE?si=WCo9oqX_w5UAThSf).

 Time: August 24, 2022  18:55 – 19:20   ·    Oxford, UK